pereznetworks/A-Course-Rating-API/README.md

       mongoose.set('useCreateIndex', true)

-# Mongo db getting started note:
+# Mongo db *getting started note:*

   although the steps in the project requirement indicate to...

     1: import seed data using - mydbname

     2: create a mongo connection using - mydbname

-    3: create schema and declare models to match
+    3: create models from schema and and doc/collection to match

-  it is actually better to....

-    1: create a mongo connection using - mydbname
-    2: create schema and declare models
-    3: create documents from the models

-    4: seed data using ....
-        the insertMany method on the model
-        or
-        with mongod running in 1 term, mongoimport cmds from another...
+    4: then work on routes,
+        that will run queries on these and return json data

     I ended up having to start over

       I used the basic Mongo shell cmds

       mongo
         show dbs
         use mydbname
         db.dropDatabase()

+    it is actually better to....

+    1: create a mongo connection using - mydbname
+    2: create schema and declare models
+    3: create documents from the models

+    4: seed data using ....
+        the insertMany method on the document/collection

+    *it seems that even I running the mongo-import cmds per the project instructions, and am connecting to the course-api db, I am actually not able to access that data*

+    *this second set of steps was the only I could get data into the document I created from the models I declared in my code*